usmansbk/blog-draft/markdowns/observer-pattern.md

 </script>
 ```

-Then we implement add todo functionality.
-Each todo needs to be unique, so we'll be using the current timestamp to uniquely identify them.
+Then we implement the add todo functionality.
+Each todo needs to be unique, so we'll be using the current timestamp to uniquely identify each item.

 ```js
 const form = document.querySelector("form");